digitalpalidictionary/dpd-db/go_modules/go_experience.md

 Structs and struct functions are cleaner, quicker and less abstract to write than Python or Javascript classes.

-It's rare to need anything outside of the core library, so far only an ORM.
+It's rare to need anything outside of the core library, so far only an ORM called Gorm.

 Compiles quickly to an executable binary which can run on any machine.